 There are many types of support available.
+Support can come from friends, family or community; or maybe from a service.
 You might consider support via your palliative care service or talking to your doctor about finding a counsellor who specialises in grief.
 Looking for a support group or activities in your local area that connect you with others can help.
 Try saying "yes" when you've got the energy.
 Helping others through volunteering can also be very positive.

-Bereavement support through Melbourne City Mission Palliative Care is available free of charge for individuals and families who have been connected to our service.
+Bereavement support through MCM Palliative Care is available free of charge for individuals and families who have been connected to our service.
 This includes a monthly walking group, a monthly cuppa and check in group, a quarterly bereavement education session, or support from our trained counsellors.

-You can access these support by calling Melbourne City Mission Palliative Care bereavement team on (03) 9977 0026 or by visiting our website, mcm.org.au.
+You can access these supports by calling MCM Palliative Care bereavement team on (03) 9977 0026 or by visiting our website, mcm.org.au.